Overcoming Borders with Chocolate

 Interview with Tobias Goßens, Managing Director of Rotstern Schokoladen GmbH & Co.
 KG/Argenta Schokoladenmanufaktur GmbH

-Few foods evoke as strong emotions as chocolate.
+Few foods evoke such strong emotions as chocolate.
 It comforts, rewards, connects generations and is much more than just a sweet snack.
-While large corporations compete globally for market shares, some manufacturers maintain a very different standard: artisanal production, selected ingredients, and a clear commitment to quality.
+While large corporations compete globally for market shares, some manufacturers maintain a different standard: artisanal production, selected ingredients, and a clear commitment to quality.
 Two such companies are Rotstern Schokoladen GmbH & Co.
 KG and Argenta Schokoladenmanufaktur GmbH.

 The chocolate manufacturers Rotstern and Argenta are among the most traditional brands in eastern Germany.
 With a strong quality promise, a clear focus on sustainability, and a fresh brand presence, Managing Director Tobias Goßens aims to pave the way for a successful future – beyond historical boundaries as well.
 'The products really hooked me positively,' says the CEO of United Chocolate GmbH, which includes Rotstern Schokoladen GmbH & Co.
 KG and Argenta Schokoladenmanufaktur GmbH.
 'I love food – and this chocolate is really special.'